sudosoph/docs/content/modules/threat-x/tutorials/add-threatx-to-your-proxystack.md

 ### Step 4 - Deploy

 Commit your changes and push them to the desired branch you are working on.
+Now, when you select the **Advanced Config** option in the left sidebar you  will see the newly added **threatx** folder under your root directory.
 If you run into any issues please contact support@section.io

 ### Step 5 - Switch to auto blocking

 Threat X will then be running on your site, inspecting your traffic.
 This period is referred to as "baselining" and allows the system to form a behavioral map of what good, normal traffic looks like for your website.
 After a while, look at the threats that are hitting your site with a representative from Threat X. Together you will assess the results of baselining mode and look for any false positives - this is where Threat X has detected an attack that could be a result of intended behavior or bugs in your site.
 As a last step the Threat X module will be switched from inspection mode to blocking mode.

+____

+You are now setup with ThreatX as part of your Section proxy stack.
+If you have any questions reach please contact section support at support@section.io

+____